mbernhard7/ToDoList/docs/design.md

 ### Challenges We Faced:

-We ran into a couple issues when dealing with boolean return types.
-It seems as though most returns required each case to be nested in a div, which altered the CSS.
+We ran into a couple issues when dealing with ternary operators in components.
+We realized ternary operators needed to be within and HTML tag, and each of the possible outcomes must be one HTML tag (with children as necessary).
+This required us to add some divs and redesign our HTML for a few components.

-We also found that React handles percentages slightly differently than HTML, so we had to convert a lot of the CSS.
+We also found that React seemed to handle percentages slightly differently than pure HTML.
+We had to convert some CSS to absolute values.
+For example, we needed to make the popUp have opacity 1, because otherwise it was becoming grayed out by the background that previously had not covered it.

 ### What We're Proud Of:

 We encountered a lot of design flaws that were tiny, but we chose to fix anyway.
 For instance, disabling the delete buttons when there were no tasks, or graying out the add task button when no text was input.
+Additionally, when confirming that they really want to delete all tasks, the button displays the amount of tasks and will say 'task' if there is one and 'tasks' if there are multiple.
+We really feel like we've developed a quite robust application that is very clear and simple to use.

 I think our biggest achievement for this lab has to be our attention to detail.